mfitzwinick/project1/README.md

 # Examples/Screenshots

 ## Future Development

 For future development:
-- The events tab will feature a more developed event calendar
+- The events tab will feature an event calendar
 - A user input page
--
+- Dark/light mode
+- A footer with an audio player
+- Hide double album listings in discography